heeropang/VirtualPullDown/fast_predict/README.md

-# ESMFold_local
+# ESMFold_local.py for efficient sequence truncation
 <!-- What is this for? -->
+Protein structure prediction has become a crucial preliminary step in structural biology, as it may provide insights into the functional mechanisms and interactions of proteins.
+Conventionally, we rely on homology search, sequence alignment, or secondary structure predictions to identify the region of interest for studying domain-wise structures.
+However, these methods can be time-consuming and may not always yield accurate results.
+ESMFold_local provides an efficient way to identify those regions within seconds, thereby accelerating the progress in drug discovery and related fields.

-**ESMFold** is a deep neural network-based method for predicting protein structure from amino acid sequence, which features up to 60x faster predictions compared to the current state-of-the-art structural prediction method.
-This is ideal for users when quickly deciding where to truncate the protein sequence (for the purpose of domain-wise analysis and speeding up the computation) if the predicted structure of interest is provided within seconds.
+**ESMFold** is a deep neural network-based method for predicting protein structure from the amino acid sequence.
+It offers significant speed improvements, up to 60x faster than the current state-of-the-art structural prediction method.
+This makes it ideal for users who need to quickly decide where to truncate the protein sequence for domain-wise analysis and to speed up computation.

-The `ESMFold_local` uses [ESMFold](https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/ESMFold.ipynb) to quickly generate predicted structure without having to install ESMFold and download param files.
-The script will allow user to input protein sequence of interest to predict structure and make decision on truncating the protein sequence based on the predicted model.
-The script generates truncated fasta sequence to be used for `VirtualPullDown`.
+The `ESMFold_local` script uses the [ESMFold](https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/ESMFold.ipynb) method to quickly generate predicted protein structure, but without having to install ESMFold and download param files.
+With this script, users can input a protein sequence of interest to predict its structure and make decisions on truncating the sequence based on the predicted model.
+The script generates a truncated fasta sequence that can be used for `VirtualPullDown`.

 -----------------------------
 ## Usage
-The script asks for amino acid sequence (limited to < 400 residues) to be predicted and returns an ouput file in pdb.
-The predicted structure will be displayed in PyMol for the user to decide the region to truncate.
-Once PyMol closes, the user can input the unique protein sequence (at least 4 residues or longer if needed) of the region to truncate.
-The user can also decide to truncate N-terminus or C-terminus of the specified region.
+The script prompts the user to input an amino acid sequence, which is limited to < 400 residues, and then predicts its structure.
+The predicted structure is displayed in PyMol, allowing the user to determine the region to truncate.
+Once PyMol is closed, the user can input the unique protein sequence of the region to be truncated, which should be at least 4 residues long or longer if needed.
+The user can also choose to truncate either the N-terminus or C-terminus of the specified region.

 Here are the two ways you can run the script...
 ```